Skip to content

 • Cellular Aging Reversal: Research indicates these peptides act as geroprotectors, potentially extending lifespan by restoring protein synthesis and cellular function in aging tissues (Khavinson et al., 2012).

-• Neuroprotection and Cognitive Support: Clinical and experimental studies demonstrate significant neuroprotective effects of peptides bioregulators, improving brain function and mitigating age-related cognitive decline (Umnov et al., 2013).
+• Neuroprotection: Clinical and experimental studies demonstrate significant neuroprotective effects of peptides bioregulators, improving brain function and mitigating age-related cognitive decline (Umnov et al., 2013).

-• Cancer Prevention Potential: Long-term research spanning 35 years suggests that specific bioregulators may reduce the incidence of spontaneous and induced tumors by normalizing immune and neuroendocrine functions (Anisimov & Khavinson, 2009).
+• Cancer Prevention Potential: Long-term research spanning 35 years suggests specific bioregulators may reduce the incidence of spontaneous and induced tumors by normalizing immune functions (Anisimov & Khavinson, 2009).

-• Immune System Modulation: These peptides regulate proliferative activity and inflammatory pathways in immune cells, enhancing the body's defense mechanisms against pathogens and age-related immune senescence (Avolio et al., 2022).
+• Immune System Modulation: These peptides regulate proliferative activity and inflammatory pathways in immune cells, enhancing defense mechanisms against age-related immune senescence (Avolio et al., 2022).

 • Skin Rejuvenation: By modulating transcription factors like p53, certain bioregulators promote skin cell differentiation and repair, offering protective effects against skin aging (Gritsenko et al., 2017).